 The Best And Worst Olympic Logos Of All Time

 Throughout the history of time, there have been winter and summer Olympic games.
-And so, has been their diverse range of logos.
+And so, has been their diverse range of the olympic logo .
 It’s now time to look back at some of the best-designed logos as well as the worst ones too!

-We at Glorify have curated this list by giving out these logos in a rank system.
+We at Glorify have curated this list of the best olympic logos in a rank system.
 The best gets the gold, next comes the silver and lastly, we have bronze.
-Let’s jump into the article and analyze these logos based on their design.
+Let’s jump into the article and analyze these best olympic logos based on their design.

 The most famous use of the Olympic Rings